 To improve its website, IWDA collects standard information about website visitors, including cookies provided by a third party.
 Cookies are pieces of data that a website transfers to a computer’s hard drive for record-keeping purposes.
 This information is accessed by IWDA anonymously and in aggregate in order to track statistics about website usage.
 This information may also be accessed by Google Analytics; however, IWDA will make no attempt to identify individual users or their browsing activities except where required by law.

 Personal information is collected through the IWDA website or other online channels when individuals make a financial transaction; sign up to receive information from IWDA; send a message through our contact form; or submit personal information into our website or the website of a third-party vendor acting on our behalf for any other reason.
 Credit card details collected through the IWDA website are held securely by our third-party payment gateway eway.com.au, IWDA does not store these details.
 All other personal information collected by IWDA through the IWDA website is stored securely and only accessible by authorised IWDA representatives.

 Personal information is collected over the phone or in person when individuals provide it to us for any reason, including to make a donation or other financial transaction, or to request information from IWDA.
 Credit card details collected over the phone or in person are encrypted in our database, and all personal information is stored securely where it is only accessible by authorised IWDA representatives.

 Use of personal information

 As noted, IWDA collects and retains personal information to assist in achieving our mission, managing our relationships with supporters, keeping people informed of our activities, strengthening the organisation through fundraising and complying with law.
-IWDA will use personal information only for these purposes, or in accordance with the specific purposes for which you would reasonably expect it to be used, with your consent or otherwise as permitted by law.
+IWDA will use personal information for these purposes, for other related purposes for which you would reasonably expect it to be used, with your consent or otherwise as permitted by law.

 Accessing and correcting personal information